 Gina DeNicola | Gina.DeNicola@moffitt.org

-Interim Chair and Associate Member, Department of Cancer Physiology
+Associate Member, Department of Metabolism & Physiology

 Leader, Metabolism Program

 Gina received her PhD in Cell and Molecular Biology from the University of Pennsylvania, where she studied the regulation of NRF2 by oncogenic signaling in the laboratory of David Tuveson.
 She did her postdoctoral work with Lewis Cantley, where she examined the regulation of cellular metabolism by NRF2.
 In May 2016 she established her own lab at Moffitt Cancer Center.
+She was Interim Chair of the Metabolism & Physiology Department from 2022-2025, and in 2023 she was appointed as Leader of the Metabolism Program.

-Aimee Falzone | Aimee.Falzone@moffitt.org
+Tina Price | Tina.Price@moffitt.org

 Pritin Soni | Pritin.Soni@moffitt.org